eleon024/ema_react_app/README.md

 # CRIM Intervals Highlighter React App

 The CRIM Intervals Highlighter React App is a cutting-edge web application designed for musicologists, researchers, and enthusiasts focusing on the analysis of musical intervals within the context of the CRIM (Citations: The Renaissance Imitation Mass) project.
 Leveraging the [Enhancing Music Notation Addressability (EMA) expressions](https://github.com/music-addressability/ema), this tool allows for the visualization and highlighting of specific intervals or passages within music scores, utilizing URLs to music pieces in MEI (Music Encoding Initiative) format.
-It is particularly adept at handling trim intervals, enabling users to focus on and analyze distinct sections of a score.
+When used with CRIM intervals, it is particularly adept at enabling users to focus on and analyze distinct sections of a score.

 ## Features